gorilla-devs/ferium/README.md

 If you want to use files that are not downloadable by ferium, place them in the `user` folder in the output directory.
 Files here will be copied to the output directory when upgrading.

+> **Warning**
-> Warning: Profiles with the Quilt mod loader selected will not copy their `user` mods, this is because Quilt loads mods from nested directories as well (for loader versions above `0.18.1-beta.3`)
+> Profiles with the Quilt mod loader selected will not copy their `user` mods, this is because Quilt loads mods from nested directories as well (for loader versions above `0.18.1-beta.3`)

 ### Adding Modpacks